 |Aviate||Fly the aeroplane accurately and carry out the checks thoroughly.|

 |Navigate||Maintain situational awareness.
 Keep the selected landing site in view at all times.
 Fly the aeroplane pattern so that you achieve this, adjust as necessary.|

 |Communicate||Carry out a simulated MAYDAY call.
 Communicate with others on board to reassure and assist them.|

 Select the carburettor heat HOT and close the throttle fully.

-Convert excess speed to height by holding the level attitude until the speed approaches best glide speed, and then select glide attitude and trim.
-Glide speed of this aeroplane is knots.
+Convert excess speed to height by holding a level attitude until the speed approaches best glide speed, and then select glide attitude and trim.
+Glide speed of this aeroplane is _____ knots.